kerrybardot/loopflopy/README.md

 ## Roadmap

-* CLI for batch / ensemble runs (CPz, D, fold params, etc.)
-* Better stochastic property generators and heterogeneity options
-* More examples & tests (including rivers/ET/streamflow routing, transport)
+* More examples (including real‑world cases).
-* DISV ↔ DISU round‑trips and performance improvements
-* Built‑in **PEST++ IES** workflow for faster joint structural/hydraulic updates
+* More tests and CI coverage.
+* Improved documentation.
+* Publish in PyPI and conda-forge.

 ---